Reed switch: Description

 In production, a metal reed is inserted in each end of a glass tube and the ends of the tube are heated so that they seal around a shank portion on the reeds.
 Green-colored infrared-absorbing glass is frequently used, so an infrared heat source can concentrate the heat in the small sealing zone of the glass tube.
 The thermal coefficient of expansion of the glass material and metal parts must be similar to prevent breaking the glass-to-metal seal.
 The glass used must have a high electrical resistance and must not contain volatile components, such as lead oxide and fluorides, which can contaminate the contacts during the sealing operation.
 The leads of the switch must be handled carefully to prevent breaking the glass envelope.
 The glass envelope can be damaged if the reed switch is subjected to mechanical stress.

 Most reed switches are filled with nitrogen at atmospheric pressure.
 After the final seal is made, the switch cools and the internal pressure is less than one atmosphere.
-Reed switches sealed with a pressurized nitrogen atmosphere have a higher breakdown voltage and are useful for switching 220–240 VAC power.
+Reed switches sealed with a pressurized nitrogen atmosphere have a higher breakdown voltage and are useful for switching 220–240 VAC mains power.
 Reed switches with a vacuum inside the glass envelope can switch thousands of volts.

 Reed switches can be used to directly switch a variety of loads ranging from nanovolts to kilovolts, femtoamperes to amperes, and DC to radio frequency.
 Other magnetically-activated switching devices have a limited range of output voltages and currents, and generally do not directly control a final device such as a lamp, solenoid, or motor.

 Reed switches have small leakage currents compared to solid state devices; this may be useful, for example, in medical devices requiring protection of a patient from tiny leakage currents.
 The reed is hermetically sealed and can therefore operate in almost any environment, such as where flammable gas is present or where corrosion would affect open switch contacts.
-A reed switch has very low resistance when closed, typically as low as 50 milliohms, whereas the Hall Effect devices can be in the hundreds of ohms.
+A reed switch has very low resistance when closed, typically as low as 0.05 ohms, whereas the Hall effect sensors can be in the hundreds of ohms.
 A reed switch requires only two wires whereas most solid-state devices require three wires.
 A reed switch can be said to require zero power to operate it.